xaviermerino/ECE1552/ConnectFour/Readme2.md

 </br>

-We use a Singly Linked List to store all of the rows.
+We use a `SinglyLinkedList` to store all of the rows.
 Each of the rows above can be easily represented with a variable that holds an integer number.
 An appropriate data type for this task would be `unsigned short` or `unsigned int`.
 A variable of type `unsigned short` can hold up to 2 bytes of information.
 A variable of type `unsigned int` can hold up to 4 bytes of information.
-Because we only need seven bits per row we can employ an array that stores six `unsigned short` elements.
+Because we only need seven bits per row we can employ a `SinglyLinkedList` that stores six `unsigned short` elements.

 #### Problem Solving Steps